davidpallmann/hashnode-backups/cl4vt0lmq0hlf9vnvc0ztc19o.md

 #### This episode: Amazon EventBridge and event-based processing.
 In this Hello, Cloud blog series, we're covering the basics of AWS cloud services for newcomers who are .NET developers.
 If you love C# but are new to AWS, or to this particular service, this should give you a jumpstart.

-In this post we'll introduce Amazon EventBridge and use it in a "Hello, Cloud" .NET program to connect software components using events.
+In this post we'll introduce Amazon EventBridge and use it in "Hello, Cloud" .NET programs to connect software components using events.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.

 # Amazon EventBridge : What is it, and why use It?